Rocket Companies Inc (RKT) Shares Up Despite Recent Market Volatility - News Heater

-Rocket Companies Inc (NYSE: RKT) has seen a rise in its stock price by 0.13 in relation to its previous close of 8.95.
-However, the company has experienced a -0.76% decline in its stock price over the last five trading sessions.
+The stock of Rocket Companies Inc (NYSE: RKT) has increased by 1.97 when compared to last closing price of 9.15.
+Despite this, the company has experienced a 3.78% gain in its stock price over the last five trading sessions.
 CNBC Television reported 2023-11-16 that Varun Krishna, Rocket Companies CEO, joins ‘Squawk Box’ to discuss mortgage demand, mortgage rate trends, the state of the housing market, impact of A.I., and more.

 Is It Worth Investing in Rocket Companies Inc (NYSE: RKT) Right Now?